-The decision of degree conferment will be made by the president after a deliberation by the degree awarding committee.
+The decision of degree conferment will be made by the president after a deliberation by a faculty meeting.
 Successful candidates will be notified by email.

 2 Degree defense for the doctoral program

 The procedures related to a defense and a final examination are laid out in the "Degree Regulations" and the "Bylaws Related to the Defense for Granting the Master's Degree" and other arrangements.